 Photos by Laurel Golio

-Katie and her dog Ms. Moneypenny live and work in Brooklyn, NY, where Katie is the Founder & Creative Director of SMAKK Studios, a creative agency that focuses on Branding, Design and UX.
+Katie and her dog Ms. Moneypenny live and work in Brooklyn, NY, where Katie is the Founder & Creative Director of SMAKK Studios, a creative agency that focuses on branding, design and UX.
 Katie spends her time reading for pleasure and her business (literally).
 She comes stocked with a unique array of recommendations that serve as a powerful set of tools for her life as a business owner.
-Below Katie gives us a peek inside her home and library of influences.
+Below, Katie gives us a peek inside her home and library of influences.

 GAL: What was the name of the first book you fell in love with, that turned you into a life long reader?

 KK: It’s hard for me to pinpoint a first moment when I loved just one book.
 I remember loving them as objects and portals to other worlds from when I was very young.
-I treasured and hoarded Dr. Seuss books… The illustrations drew me in as much as the stories.
+I treasured and hoarded Dr. Seuss books…the illustrations drew me in as much as the stories.
 And pre-Internet, from a super young age, I was fascinated by encyclopedias.
 I was always very curious about everything and the idea that I could look up almost anything was really exciting to me.
 I remember treasuring books as objects for what they represented, and organizing and reorganizing them by color and size in my bedroom.
-This was probably a good indicator that I would end up doing something in design – typography, color, form and layouts were really interesting to me as part of the experience of books.
-My early libraries also included a lot of Ramona, Judy Bloom and Roald Dalh; Harriet the Spy and From The Mixed Up Files of Mrs. Basil E. Frankweiler basically made my brain explode; and this list really isn’t complete without a shout out to my girls in the Babysitters Club.
+This was probably a good indicator that I would end up doing something in design – typography, color, form, and layouts were really interesting to me as part of the experience of books.
+My early libraries also included a lot of Ramona, Judy Bloom and Roald Dahl; Harriet the Spy and From The Mixed Up Files of Mrs. Basil E. Frankweiler basically made my brain explode; and this list really isn’t complete without a shout out to my girls in the Babysitters Club.

 GAL: How often do you read?
-Everyday?
+Every day?
 Six hours a week?
 Please estimate.